-Bingo Match is compatible with Leopard, Snow Leopard, Lion and Mountain Lion.
+Bingo Match for Mac is compatible with Snow Leopard (10.6) and higher.

 Bingo Match was developed for players who prefer to use images (vice numbers) to play a bingo-like game.
 Each Game Set has 24 images with names.
 Two default Game Sets (Default Adult with a sports theme and Default Child with an animal theme) are included and you can make your own Game Sets.
 You can also make your own game cards.
 Bingo Match is $10 shareware and you can try the Bingo Match in Demo Mode for ten minutes with each launch until registered.